 Danmaku-jin:

-Danmaku-jin organizes a Danmaku evening once every three weeks on Friday.
+Danmaku-jin organizes a Danmaku evening every month.
 Danmaku!! is a Touhou inspired role-playing card game for four to eight players.
 It can be most closely compared to Werewolves of Millers Hollow (Weerwolven van Wakkerdam) but with health bars and many interesting cards.

 DDR-jin: